waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **HM Usage:** HMs are used from the party menu.
 Fainted Pokémon can use field moves.
 - **PC Interaction:** To use a PC, stand directly below it, face up, and press 'A'.

-## B. Boulder Pushing
+## B. Boulder Pushing (Corrected)
 - **Activation:** Activate Strength from the party menu.
 - **Execution:** Face the boulder and press the directional button.
-The player does not move.
+This action moves the player into the boulder's previous space.
 - **Reset Mechanic:** Leaving and re-entering a floor resets all boulders to their original positions.
-This is a core mechanic for solving boulder puzzles and escaping self-inflicted traps.

 ## C. Tile Glossary & Movement
 - `ground`: Standard walkable tile.